Justinfact/imc-ilms/README.md

 ## Known Issues

 1) If you edited the script on Windows, you may need to change the End of Line character from Windows CR LF to Linux LF.
 On Linux you can run this to fix it: sed -i -e 's/\r$//' ./ILMS.sh
-2) The script does not validate command output.
-If a command fails to execute on your system, the script will print a message about successfully executing it anyways.
+2) The script does not validate its command output.
+If a command fails to execute on your system, the script itself will print a message about successfully executing it anyways.
 Currently no plans to change this, as adding output validation would significantly increase the amount of code required.
-3) The script validates the IP address entered, but does not verify if it is configured.
-This may result in an incorrect IP address to Hostname entry in /etc/hosts if you make a typo or otherwise enter the wrong IP.
-This will be fixed in a future release.
-4) The script checks if the MySQL root password you enter meets the MySQL default password policy requirements, but does not check for the special characters which are not supported by IMC.
+3) The script checks if the MySQL root password you enter meets the MySQL default password policy requirements, but does not check for the special characters which are not supported by IMC.
 Please check the IMC MySQL Installation Guide for details.
 I can recommend using underscore _ or plus + sign in the password, which definitely work.
 This will be fixed in a future release.

 ## New Features & Fixes

+### v0.99 19.08.2019
+* Final beta release
+* Script will now exit if it detects no IP address was configured yet on the system
+* Improved my_config function to check if a local my-ilms-5.x.txt exists, and use that instead of downloading from github
+* Fixed MySQL service start running when installing the client only, and moved start & enable mysqld from db_install to main
+* Optimized package install functions into a single package_installer function
+* Minor bugfixes

 ### v0.95 22.07.2019
-* Third and pre-final release
+* Third and pre-final beta release
 * Fully tested & working on CentOS 7-1810 with MySQL 5.6/5.7
 * Updated my.cnf files for 5.6 and 5.7
 * Added function to prompt and create remote MySQL root user if requested